webeweb/core-library/lib/curl/Resources/doc/index.md

 $request->addPostData("lastname", "DOE");
 // ...

-// Call the POST request.
+// Call the request.
 $response = $request->call();

 // Handle the response.
 // ...
 ```

+> IMPORTANT NOTICE:
+>
+> An example is available into this [library](../../../adoria/Provider/ApiProvider.php)